 Entry Requirements: The M.Sc.
 Taxation is open to candidates with a Bachelor's degree in accounting, law, economics, banking and finance, public administration, business administration or management studies (any option) with a minimum GPA of 2.4 (on a 4.0 point scale) or a lower second-class honours.
 Applicants are also required to have a minimum of two years working experience (exception applied to those with a First class honours degree).
-Applications are particularly welcomed from those with several years of experience in the taxation field, whether in government or in the private sector industry or in government will be required to read for a minimum of two second level financial accounting courses and two law courses.
+Applications are particularly welcomed from those with several years of experience in the taxation field, whether in government or in the private sector

+Those persons who have a non-accounting background but who have been working in tax in the industry or in government will be required to read for a minimum of two second level financial accounting courses and two law courses.
 Those persons who neither have an accounting background nor work experience in the field of tax will be required to do a preliminary year to read for six courses as follows: two undergraduate taxation courses; two second level financial accounting courses and two law courses - business law and company law.